 A project by Laura Wills

-Creek Lore was a community based art project that focuses on First Creek between Marryatville High School and Tusmore Park.
-Through a series of guided walks on the 13th and the 20th of May 2017, the public were invited to engage with the local environment and hear stories of the creek as it flows through public and private land.
-Creek Lore gathered special guest speakers, artists, two choirs and local residents to actively share ideas and experiences of First Creek, plus speak about its future.
-A series of temporary site-specific artworks made up from the waste and local natural materials found along the creek have been created by the artists Laura Wills, James Tylor and William Cheeseman as well as works made in collaboration with Laura Wills, Maeve O’Hara and Marryatville High School art students.
+CREEK LORE was a community based art project that focuses on First Creek between Marryatville High School and Tusmore Park.
+Through a series of guided walks in May 2017, the public were invited to engage with the local environment and hear stories of the creek as it flows through public and private land.
+CREEK LORE gathered guest speakers, artists, two choirs and local residents to actively share ideas and experiences of the creek, plus speak about its future.
+A series of temporary site-specific artworks made up from the waste and local natural materials found along the creek were created by Laura Wills, James Tylor and William Cheeseman as well as works made in collaboration with Laura Wills, Maeve O’Hara and Marryatville High School art students.

 FIRST CREEK is one of 5 metropolitan creeks flowing from the Mt Lofty Rangers across the eastern metropolitan plains.
-It runs from Cleland Conservation Park through the council areas of Burnside and Norwood before adjoining the River Torrens near Frome Road in Adelaide.
-The area of and around First Creek is still that of abundance.
 Indigenous peoples of the area originally camped along the creek.
 There was plenty of water and rainfall to sustain crops, cattle and historically industries were forged along the creek during colonisation.
 Today if the council cares for the creek when it flows through public space, who looks after it when it flows through private space, and does the creek need looking after?
 Under the South Australian property rights act, all waterways are the responsibility of the owner.
 Therefore, the 15km approx. stretch of First Creek has many stewards.
 Do these stewards hold their responsibilities as a burden or a blessing?

-Partners: Local residents & property owners who border First Creek & Marryatville High School art students
+Participating Partners: Local residents & property owners who border First Creek & Marryatville High School art students.

-Laura is represented by Hill Smith Gallery Adelaide.
+Laura Wills is represented by Hill Smith Gallery Adelaide.